isomerpages/moe-ast-pesta/_professional-learning/Workshops (for PE & Sports Teachers) and Teacher Work Attachment Plus (TWA Plus).md

 ---
 ## Workshops for PE and Sports CCA Teachers

-For the full list of workshops offered in 2023, please access the copy here: [2023 Workshops ](https://docs.google.com/spreadsheets/d/1HaUxaper8hCuEQW44jRye6blN-zT0VBtqpoW-wX4drA/edit?usp=sharing)
+For the full list of workshops offered in 2024, please access the copy here: [2024 PL Calendar](https://pl-calendar-2024.my.canva.site/).

-Please click on the unique link to the course in the spreadsheet or login[](https://academyofsingaporeteachers.moe.edu.sg/docs/librariesprovider3/default-document-library/2023-pd-details---updated-as-of-03-02-2023.xls?sfvrsn=9bcab3ea_0 "here") to [OPAL 2.0](https://www.opal2.moe.edu.sg/) to obtain more details on the workshop's objectives, mode of learning etc and register.
+Please click on the unique link to the workshop in the list or login[](https://academyofsingaporeteachers.moe.edu.sg/docs/librariesprovider3/default-document-library/2023-pd-details---updated-as-of-03-02-2023.xls?sfvrsn=9bcab3ea_0 "here") to [OPAL 2.0](https://www.opal2.moe.edu.sg/) to obtain more details on the workshop's structure, objectives etc and register.

 For more information, please contact Muhammad_Hafiz_Maarof@moe.gov.sg.